James De Pietro

 At a time when people are often divided and discourage, The Crown City Podcast is a home for civil and civic-minded conversations about the good that surrounds us.

-James De Pietro Quotes
+James De Pietro Takeaways

 • James De Pietro is a Partner at De Pietro Holdings LLC, a family-owned and operated commercial real estate investment company in Pasadena, CA. As a member of the senior management team, James is involved with the strategic direction of the company while managing the company’s daily operations with a focus on asset management, financial and market analysis, and business administration.